Sllambias/yucca/README.md

 # Usage

-The Yucca pipeline is comprised of the 4 processes illustrated in the [diagram](#yucca).
-In the first step the user is expected to prepare the data for Yucca.
-In the remaining three steps Yucca will take over with regards to file management.
+The Yucca pipeline comprises the 4 processes illustrated in the [diagram](#yucca).
+In the first step, the user is expected to prepare the data for Yucca.
+In the remaining three steps, Yucca will take over regarding file management.
-  1. The Task Conversion step requires that the user _converts_ their arbitrarly structured data to the file and folder structure required by Yucca.
-Hereafter, Yucca handles the data.
+  1. **The Task Conversion** step requires that the user _converts_ their arbitrarily structured data to the file and folder structure Yucca requires.
+From now on, Yucca will handle the data.
 Task Conversion involves moving and renaming the data along with creating a metadata file.
-  2. The Preprocessing step takes the Task Converted data and preprocesses it and then subsequently saves it in its preprocessed state in the format expected by the Yucca training process.
+  2. **The Preprocessing step** takes the Task Converted data and preprocesses it and then subsequently saves it in its preprocessed state in the format expected by the Yucca training process.
-  3. The Training step takes the preprocessed data and trains a model and then subsequently saves it along with its checkpoints and metadata.
+  3. **The Training step** takes the preprocessed data and trains a model, and then subsequently saves it along with its checkpoints and metadata.
-  4. The Inference step takes the trained model and applies it to a task converted (but not preprocessed) test set.
-During inference the unseen samples are preprocessed with the same preprocessor used in the preprocessing step.
+  4. **The Inference step** takes the trained model and applies it to a task-converted (but not preprocessed) test set.
+During inference, the unseen samples are preprocessed with the same preprocessor used in the preprocessing step.
 Predictions are then saved.
-When inference is concluded the predictions are evaluated against the ground truth and a .json file containing the results are saved next to the predictions.
+When inference is concluded, the predictions are evaluated against the ground truth, and a .json file containing the results is saved next to the predictions.

 # Environment Variables

-Initially, the environment variables used in Yucca must be defined.
-To set these see: [Environment Variables](yucca/documentation/tutorials/environment_variables.md).
+Initially, the environment variables used in Yucca must be defined to avoid hardcoded paths.
+To set these, see [Environment Variables](yucca/documentation/tutorials/environment_variables.md).

 # Task Conversion

-Prior to preprocessing and training all datasets must be converted to Yucca-compliant tasks.
+Before preprocessing and training, all datasets must be converted to Yucca-compliant tasks.
 This is done to ensure reproducibility and eliminate data leakage.
 For a tutorial see the [Task Conversion Guide](yucca/documentation/tutorials/task_conversion.md).

 # Preprocessing

 Preprocessing is carried out using the `yucca_preprocess` command.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#preprocessing)

-Basic Yucca preprocessing relies on three CLI flags.
+Basic Yucca preprocessing relies on three CLI flags:
   1. **-t**: The target task-converted raw data to be preprocessed.
-  2. **-pl**: The Planner class.
-The Planner is responsible for determining *what* we do in preprocessing and *how* it is done.
+  2. **-pl**: The Planner class, which is responsible for determining *what* we do in preprocessing and *how* it is done.
 This includes setting the normalization, resizing, resampling and transposition operations and any values associated with them.
-The planner class defaults to the `YuccaPlanner` but it can also be any custom planner found or created in the [Planner directory](yucca/planning) and its subdirectories.
+The planner class defaults to the `YuccaPlanner`, but it can also be any custom planner found or created in the [Planner directory](yucca/planning) and its subdirectories.
   3. **-pr**: The Preprocessor class.
-The Preprocessor is a work horse, that receives an instruction manual from the Planner which it carries out.
+The Preprocessor is a workhorse that receives an instruction manual from the Planner, which it carries out.
 The Preprocessor can be one of `YuccaPreprocessor` (default), `ClassificationPreprocessor` and `UnsupervisedPreprocessor`.
 The only aspect in which they differ is how they expect the ground truth to look.
-The `YuccaPreprocessor` expects to find images, the `ClassificationPreprocessor` expects to find .txt files with image-level classes and the `UnsupervisedPreprocessor` expects to not find any ground truth.
+The `YuccaPreprocessor` expects to find images, the `ClassificationPreprocessor` expects to find .txt files with image-level classes and the `UnsupervisedPreprocessor` expects not to find any ground truth.

 An example of preprocessing a task called `Task001_Brains` with the default planner and the `ClassificationPreprocessor`:
 ```